Ethan-Goetsch/Transistor/README.md

 1. Run the application: `java Transitor`
 2. Enter the starting and destination postal codes in the GUI to find the best route.
 3. The application will calculate and display the journey and travel time, including bus routes and walking/cycling options.
-4. To switch to view Maastricht's transit map, click the "Show Map" button.
+4. To switch to view Maastricht's transit map, go to Transit Map -> Display.
 ## Contributing
 1. Dani Angelov
 2. Ethan Goetsch
 3. Vojtěch Kosatík
-4. Julian Nijhuis Nijhuis
+4. Julian Nijhuis
 5. Huy Pham
 6. Nikita Souslau
 7. Michał Urbanowicz